KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

   {InitSDK}
 </SnippetBlock>

-Now you have initialised the connection, lets connect to the chain.
+Now you have initialized the connection, lets connect to the chain.
 Inside the `main` function, lets get the connection using an asynchronous call that creates a connection, or checks if an existing connection is available and connects directly.

 <SnippetBlock